Gerry Brooks is an anchor at NBC Connecticut News. You can watch him weekdays at 6 and 11 p.m. alongside co-anchor Keisha Grant.

 He also spent five years as sports director at WPOP Newsradio in Hartford.
 During that time, he also served as weekend sports anchor for NBC Connecticut, and provided color commentary for University of Connecticut basketball games on the Connecticut Radio Network.

-Gerry also served as news director for WAVZ radio in New Haven, and as a reporter for WMAS radio in Springfield, Mass.
+Gerry previously served as news director for WAVZ radio in New Haven, and as a reporter for WMAS radio in Springfield.

 A two-time Emmy award winner, Gerry is involved in several community and charity efforts in Connecticut.
 In 2008, he was inducted into the Silver Circle of the New England Chapter of the National Academy of Television Arts and Sciences, an honor for some who have been in broadcasting for 25 years or more.

 He and his wife Kathy have traveled extensively through Europe and have also visited Argentina and Peru.
 Gerry writes a blog called The Brooks File.